 New Threats Are Introduced Daily

 Any sort of data breach can be financially devastating and labor intensive.
-According to the IBM-sponsored Cost of a Data Breach Study by Ponemon conducted in 2018, not only is the average cost of a data breach almost $4 million, but the costs climb higher every year.
+According to the 2019 IBM-sponsored Cost of a Data Breach Study by Ponemon, not only is the global average cost of a data breach almost $4 million, but the costs climb higher every year.
 What's more, that average cost can be significantly higher depending on the business’ location and industry.
-For example, a data breach of a U.S.-based education company costs an average of $6 million.
-But a technology company in the same region? $9.5 million.
-And either way, both are significantly higher than the worldwide average of $3.9 million.
+For example, a data breach of a U.S.-based company costs an average of $8.19 million.
+You may thinking, “I’m a small business; there’s no way a breach would cost me millions!”
+You may be right, but for a small-to-medium business, the average cost per breach is $149,000—still enough to completely sink small companies.

 What to Do Next

-As a team that's been brought in after a breach has already happened?
-Well, let’s just say that if peace of mind has its price, needing cybersecurity and not having it is a lot more expensive.
+As a team that's been brought in after a breach has already happened, we can say with confidence that needing cybersecurity and not having it is a lot more expensive than protecting yourself against a breach to begin with.
 Talk with our cybersecurity team today about protecting your business!